How to Replace the AC Evaporator on a 2007 Kia Sportage

 - Cover each bolt with its respective plastic cover.

-Evacuating and Recharging the System
+Step 29: Evacuate and Recharge the System

 Evacuate the air conditioning system and recharge it with Freon to complete the repair (the process is described in my other article, as performed on a Toyota Sienna).